Before packing, check this list of items prohibited from entering a particular country or region.

 Importing your personal effects and household items

-Your shipment of personal effects and household items can be imported duty-free if you fulfil this criterion:
+Your shipment of personal effects and household items can be imported duty-free using a B534 unaccompanied personal effects statement if you fulfil this criterion:

-1. You are a returning Australian citizen, or, non-citizen with long stay / permanent residence visa who are returning to take up permanent residence after a period of more than 12 months outside Australia;
+- You are a returning Australian citizen, or, non-citizen with long stay / permanent residence visa who are returning to take up permanent residence after a period of more than 12 months outside Australia.
+(Please note that it is your responsibility to complete the B534, and you must include your Australian residential address, not a business address.);

 The Department of Agriculture and Water Resources has the right to inspect all shipments of personal effects and household items.
 They have the right to demand that items within the shipment be either cleaned, irradiated or removed for deep burial which will incur additional charges.